-Ablative lasers are one of the most effective tools available in cosmetic medicine, and are able to improve the appearance of aging skin and remove unwanted lumps and bumps on the skin’s surface.
+Ablative lasers are one of the most effective tools available in cosmetic medicine, and are able to improve the appearance of aging and sun damaged skin and to remove unwanted lesions on the skin’s surface.

-Ablative lasers target water and can be used to vapourise the superficial layers of skin.
-The hair follicles, which track deep into the dermis, are not damaged during an ablative laser procedure, so they allow recovery and rejuvenation of the skin.
+Ablative lasers target water and can be used to vaporise the superficial layers of the skin.
+The hair follicles containing stem cells are not damaged during an ablative laser procedure, allowing recovery and rejuvenation of the skin.

 Ablative lasers, such as the Erbium and the CO2 lasers, can be used to remove the outer layers of aged or damaged skin and vaporise textural abnormalities.
-In addition, the lasers heat the underlying dermis, causing collagen fibres to contract and stimulating new collagen growth.
+In addition, the lasers heat the underlying dermis, causing collagen fibres to contract, tightening the skin as well as stimulating new collagen growth.

-The new skin that forms is smoother and tighter, wrinkles are decreased, unwanted pigmentation is reduced and precancerous cells removed.
+The fresh new skin is smoother and tighter, wrinkles are decreased, unwanted pigmentation is removed and precancerous cells reduced.

 - Fine to moderate wrinkles